Seven Ways to Get More Traffic to Your Etsy Shop

-Checking your Etsy stats each day to only to see them plateaued can be very demotivating.
+Checking your Etsy stats each day only to see them plateaued can be very demotivating.

-That’s why you need to implement these 7 effective ways for growing your Etsy traffic using social media.
+That’s why you need to implement these 7 effective ways of growing your Etsy traffic using social media.

 The underlying concept behind this guide is the so-called ’5-10-5 social media rule’.

 So, what does this rule tell us?
 It is pretty straightforward:

 That being said, your original content should be limited to 2 posts per week, while the rest should be stimulating and interesting content that you curated from around the web.

 - Follow 10 new people per day.

 So, if you are following the 5-10-5 rule for all your social media accounts, it means that, when you add the number of new people on each of your networks, it should amount to 10.